valhalla/valhalla-docs/api-reference.md

 There is an option to name your route request.
 You can do this by appending the following to your request `&id=`.
 The `id` is returned with the response so a user could match to the corresponding request.

 The Mapzen Turn-by-Turn service requires an API key and there are limits on the number of requests, locations, and other parameters.
 In a request, you must append your own API key to the URL, following `&api_key=` at the end.
-See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-turn-by-turn) for more on API keys and rate limits.
+See the [Mapzen developer overview](https://mapzen.com/documentation/overview/#mapzen-turn-by-turn) for more on API keys, request rate and parameter limits.

 ### Locations

 You specify locations as an ordered list of two or more locations within a JSON array.
 Locations are visited in the order specified.
-See the `API keys and service limits` section above for the locations and distance limits.
+For the Mapzen Turn-by-Turn service limits on locations and distance see the [request limits](https://mapzen.com/documentation/overview/rate-limits/#mapzen-turn-by-turn) section.

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
 Note that Mapzen Turn-by-Turn is a routing service only, so cannot search for names or addresses or perform geocoding or reverse geocoding.
 External search services, such as [Mapzen Search](https://mapzen.com/projects/search), can be used to find places and geocode addresses, which must be converted to coordinates for input.